 • Dong quai

 Many people are surprised to learn that alcohol thins the blood.
-Your pre-treatment instructions should include information telling them to refrain from alcoholic beverages for 3 days prior to the treatment.
-Avoiding caffeine the day of treatment and for 24 hours before treatment will enhance healing capability.
+Follow your pre-treatment instructions it includes information advising you to refrain from alcoholic beverages for 3 days prior to your treatment.
+Avoiding caffeine on the day of treatment and for 24 hours before treatment will enhance healing capability.
 Caffeine is a vasoconstrictor that will affect blood pressure and interfere with plasma coagulation during the plasma pen procedure.

-Can you perform this procedure on someone who is taking blood thinners?
+Can this procedure be done on someone who is taking blood thinners?

-Blood thinning medications or supplements will not rule out this procedure, but can increase the time needed to heal.
-If a client takes blood thinners, make sure they are aware of the increased downtime and extra healing period needed for optimal results from this treatment.
-If possible, discontinue blood thinning medications or supplements 3 days prior if their doctor indicates it is safe to do so.
-There are many other minimally invasive treatments that may be able to address the cosmetic issues of the client without the added concern of bleeding.
-You and your client will need to assess each situation and whether you feel it would be safe to move forward with the procedure.
+Blood-thinning medications or supplements will not rule out this procedure but can increase the time needed to heal.
+If a client takes blood thinners, please be aware of the increased downtime and extra healing period needed for optimal results from this treatment.
+If possible, discontinue blood-thinning medications or supplements 3 days prior if your doctor indicates it is safe to do so.

 African Americans, Hispanics, Latinos, Asians, Native Americans, Pacific Islanders, and individuals of Middle Eastern descent are more likely to have issues with hyperpigmentation and hypopigmentation.
 Hypopigmentation is a condition where the skin loses pigment in response to trauma.
 Hyperpigmentation is an increase in melanin output due to skin injury or inflammation.
 Clients in Fitzpatrick skin types III and up are at risk for this response.
 This procedure is not recommended for Fitzpatrick skin types V and VI because of a tendency to scar white or pink in these skin types